Beit Jala: British Mandate period

+By the end of the Mandate, the population of Beit Jala was apprixmately 4,000.

 Jordanian period

 In the wake of the 1948 Arab–Israeli War, Beit Jala came under Jordanian rule.

 The Mennonite Central Committee (MCC) began relief operations for refugees in the West Bank in 1950.
 They also worked with Palestinians who had retained their houses and so were not technically refugees, but who had lost their land or means of making a living because of the war.
 As part of this relief, the MCC founded a school in Beit Jala which was still in operation as of 1979.

 In 1952, an Israel Defense Forces reprisal raid in Beit Jala killed seven civilians; one man, two women and three children.
 A complaint was lodged that Israel had violated the General Armistice agreement.
 The United Nations Truce Supervision Organisation issued a condemnation of Israel for breaching the agreement.